NetrunnerMopus/data-hunt/README.md

   E.g. include visual aids of turn and run structures and progress.
 Explain why certain plays would be illegal.
   Include beginner decks by default.
 Consider a simple, short tutorial with a "static" AI.
 * Do not rely on chat for core game mechanics, like asking "action?" every time there's a paid ability window.

+## Development

+* Use Unity 2018.1.1f1.
+* Follow the MVC architecture to decouple the raw model from inputs (controller) and outputs (view) layers.
+* Run tests to quickly check if things are working.
+* Some assets cannot be distributed via this repo due to unfriendly licensing.
+  You either have to accept the project is broken or buy your own assets and put them in the `Assets/Nonredist` directory.
+At least you can contribute to the model layer and use tests as a feedback loop.